Coattail effect: Group representation constituencies

-Singapore introduced the GRC system in 1988, where candidates for Parliament run and are elected on a slate of 3 to 6 candidates in some constituencies, with a minimum of one minority candidate on each slate.
-The purported aim was to ensure minority representation in Parliament.
-However, it resulted in a "coattail effect" where unpopular and even unknown candidates are elected because they ran together with popular candidates (usually Ministers) on the same slate.
+Singapore introduced the GRC system in 1988, where candidates for Parliament run and are elected on a slate between 3 and 6 candidates in some constituencies, with a minimum of one minority candidate on each slate.
+The purported aim was to ensure minority representation in Parliament, and to fully utilize the Town Council scheme introduced two years prior.
+However, it resulted in a "coattail effect" where unpopular and even unknown candidates are elected (or in cases, via a walkover) alongside some prominent figures or cabinet ministers.

 Despite the official reason cited, it was later stated by former Prime Minister Goh Chok Tong that it was used to recruit able people to join politics, particularly since the GRC system reduced the losses of the ruling party.
-In Singapore, the ruling People's Action Party maintains almost total dominance in Parliament with the GRC system.
-As of 2015, there were only 6 fully elected Opposition MPs in the 89-seat Parliament.
+Though the People's Action Party maintains almost total dominance in Parliament with the GRC system, the first loss for any GRC to the opposition was in 2011; as of 2025, there were only 10 fully elected Opposition MPs in the 97-seat Parliament, comprising one constituency and two GRCs.